boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 # Period Over Period(PoP)

-Period over Period support used to compare measure values for one period of time against the results from a previous or subsequent period of time.
-The PoP widget used to choose two different time periods at a time.
+Period over Period support is used to compare measure values for one period of time against the results from a previous or subsequent period of time.
+The PoP widget is used to choose two different time periods at a time.

 ![period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop.png)

 ## How to configure table data to Period over Period?

-1. Drag and drop the `Period Over Period` from the toolbox at left into the design canvas and resize it to your required size.
+1. Drag and drop the `Period Over Period` from the toolbox on the left into the design canvas and resize it to your required size.

 ![dragging period over period into canvas](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-draganddrop.png)